Thank you for your support

 In 2016 ASEC expanded the Scholarship Program to Malawi and Zambia to fulfill the need for secondary and diploma level education among women religious.

 The Scholarship Program Structure

-Sisters recieve two scholarships to complete high school or a college diploma.
+Sisters recieve two scholarships to complete secondary school or its equivalency (in most African countries, this is via a certificate).
 This qualifies them for entry to higher levels of education.
 Many of the sisters study at Bigwa Sisters' Secondary School in Morogoro, Tanzania

 Sisters studying for college diplomas are studying for degrees in: